pace/cloud-sdk-android/README.md

 ## Main features

-* Get apps by location, URL or ID
+* Get apps by location or URL
 * Shows an `AppDrawer` for each app
 * Opens the app in the `AppActivity` (recommended) or `AppWebView`
 * Checks if there is an app for the given POI ID at the current location